Hunter-Reay holds off late charge to win Indy 500

 The incident ended a remarkable run of error-free racing shattering the previous record of 66 laps without a caution.

-The finish of the race, however, was far different as the favorites made their moves, Carpenter, Hinchcliffe and Scott Dixon all crashing out of the race.
+The finish of the race, however, was far different as the favourites made their moves, Carpenter, Hinchcliffe and Scott Dixon all crashing out of the race.

 Dixon, the 2008 winner, spun into the wall to end his day while Carpenter and Hinchcliffe came together with 24 laps to run wrecking both cars before Bell slammed into barrier setting the stage for the dramatic finish.